mongodb/mongodbatlas-cloudformation-resources/cluster/README.md

 # MongoDB::Atlas::Cluster

-Congratulations on starting development!

-Next steps:

-1. Populate the JSON schema describing your resource, `mongodb-atlas-cluster.json`
-2. The RPDK will automatically generate the correct resource model from the schema whenever the project is built via Make.
-   You can also do this manually with the following command: `cfn-cli generate`
-3. Implement your resource handlers by adding code to provision your resources in your resource handler's methods.

-Please don't modify files `model.go` and `main.go`, as they will be automatically overwritten.

 ## Description
 The cluster resource provides access to your cluster configurations.
 The resource lets you create, edit and delete clusters.
 The resource requires your Project ID.